html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <h3 id="toc-distributed">::distributed() pseudo element</h3>

-If distributed nodes are children of the host element.
-How then do we target + style them from *within* the Shadow DOM?
+If distributed nodes are children of the host element, how then do we target + style them from *within* the Shadow DOM?
 The answer is the `::distributed()` pseudo element.
 It's the first-ever *functional* pseudo element which takes a CSS selector for its parameter.